-Editor’s note: This is the first post in a new MIT SMR series about people analytics.
+Editor’s note: This article is part of a new MIT SMR series about people analytics.

 A few years ago, the people analytics experts at Google stunned me with one of their recommendations to managers.
 They had been studying how to onboard new hires effectively.
 After running surveys and experiments, they came back with a list of tips.
 Here’s the one that jumped out at me:

 Meet your new hires on their first day.

 People analytics has transformed HR and talent management into a data-driven field.
 Since Google was a pioneer in the field, I was expecting an aha moment.
 Instead, I got a duh-ha moment — a sudden flash of the blindingly obvious.

 As an organizational psychologist, my trade has been to highlight the counterintuitive, the unexpected, the overlooked.
 For the past decade and a half I’ve regularly referred people to classic advice from sociologist Murray Davis: If you want to be interesting, challenge the (weakly held) assumptions of your audience.
 I’ve argued that it is not storytelling but questioning conventional wisdom that makes Malcolm Gladwell fascinating (though he found that point obvious from the get-go).